Want to know how to persuade people online and get what you want?

 In the related study they asked the same stuff, but also asked for a donation to a non-profit combating climate change.
 The participants in this study donated over four times as much money when the day was much warmer than usual than when the day was much cooler than usual.

 If you want people to buy your message, ask for the sale in the situation that supports your claims.
-Online, use imagery or other visual material to build the stage for your story.
+Online, your best persuasion techniques are art to use emotional design, storytelling & imagery that builds the stage for your story.

 6. Upsell a product that cost 60% less